dhellmann/pymotw-3/source/heapq/index.rst

 Data Extremes From a Heap
 =========================

-:mod:`heapq` also includes two functions to examine an iterable to find a range of the largest or smallest values it contains.
+``heapq`` also includes two functions to examine an iterable to find a range of the largest or smallest values it contains.

 .. literalinclude:: heapq_extremes.py